corben2/check_snmp_synology/README.md

 This version supports volume usage on DSM 6.2.
 Also, it checks readings by type, rather then checking everything at once.
 This allows for splitting checks into different services in Nagios.
 Look below for more information.
-As a part of this change, the verbose option was removed, and it is verbose by default.
-Also, the UPS option was removed and added as a check type instead (hasn't been tested with a UPS).
+As a part of this change, the verbose option was removed and it is now always verbose.
+Also, the UPS option was removed and added as a check type instead (but it hasn't been tested with a UPS).

 ## Requirements
-snmpwalk and smnpget need to be installed.
+snmpwalk and snmpget need to be installed.
 Also, the SNMP agent on the NAS has to be activated.

 ## Usage
 ```